zulip/zulip/docs/prod-install.md

 **Congratulations!** You are logged in as an organization administrator for your new Zulip organization.
-After getting oriented, we recommend visiting the special "Administration" tab linked to from the upper-right gear menu in the Zulip app to configure important policy settings like how users can join your new organization.
+After getting oriented, we recommend visiting the "Organization settings" UI (linked from the upper-right gear menu in the Zulip webapp) to configure important policy settings like how users can join your new organization.
 By default, your organization will be configured as follows depending on what type of organization you selected: